code-check/skeleton-challenge-multiple-choice/questions.md

 <!-- TODO: - Add title
-           - Add at least 20 questions
+           - Add a few questions
-           - Make sure that answers are added. -->
+           - Make sure that answers [x] are included in each question. -->

 # {{Challenge Title}}